Imperial City of Huế: Nine imperial grand cannons

 Four cannons named "Spring, Summer, Autumn, Winter" in the current position.

-The five cannons named "Metal, Wood, Water, Fire, and Earth" at current position.
+Five cannons named "Metal, Wood, Water, Fire, and Earth" at current position.

 In the 15th year of Gia Long (1816), emperor bestowed the title of "Invincible General of the Gods" on all nine cannons.
 The title and content of edicts were engraved directly on the body of each cannon.
 Each cannon was meticulously carved with its title, rank, weight, cannon usage instruction, an account of the battles with the Tay Son dynasty and the collection process of bronze to cast the cannons.

 The court assigned military officers to regularly guard these nine cannons, and the emperor often held solemn ceremonies to worship the Nine Divine Cannons.
 Since 1886, under emperor Dong Khanh, the court abolished this worship, but the guards still often worshiped themselves.

 These cannons are named after the four seasons and the five elements in the order of "Spring (Xuân, 春)" - "Summer (Hạ, 夏)" - "Autumn (Thu, 秋)" - "Winter (Đông, 冬)" - "Wood (Mộc, 木)" - "Fire (Hỏa, 火)" - "Earth (Thổ, 土)" - "Metal (Kim, 金)" - "Water (Thủy, 水)".
 The name of each cannon is embossed on the knob at the end of each gun.

 Citadel gates

 The fortress has total of 10 gates including:

-The outline of citadel from southern direction published in Đại Nam nhất thống chí with Vietnamese annotations (Chữ Quốc Ngữ).
+Outline of citadel from southern direction published in Đại Nam nhất thống chí with Vietnamese annotations (Chữ Quốc Ngữ).

 + Southern gates (4 gates from left to right):